igor-blue/igor-blue.github.io/_posts/2021-02-10-graphics-part1.md

 ```

 GPU memory accesses do not pass through the CPU core's L1+L2 caches, so the GPU implements *snooping* to maintain memory-cache coherency.
 The GPU basically *sniffs* the traffic on the CPU L1/L2 caches, and invalidates its own cache (I think this is relevant only to BigCore CPUs, and on Atom this is optional and very costly).
-The GPU's transient caches are not snoopable by the CPU and must be explictly flushed.
+The GPU's transient caches are not snoopable by the CPU and must be explicitly flushed.
 The GPU L3 Cache is snoopable by the CPU on some Intel platforms.

 ## Boot process
 At boot, the operating system and kernel mode drive will detect and query the display devices, initialize a default display topology.
 After boot up, display config request will be sent to KMD and KMD in turn will configure the GEN display hardwires
 There are also use cases of display hot-plug during runtime, handled by OS user and kernel mode modules/drivers.

-Once the driver is loaded it DirectX initializes it from DxgkDdiStartDevice() which eventually leads to a function that setups the redner table per architecture:
+Once the driver is loaded it DirectX initializes it from DxgkDdiStartDevice() which eventually leads to a function that setups the render table per architecture:
 ```
 void setup_render_function_table(HW_DEVICE_EXTENSION *pHwDevExt)
 {